cubicibo/SUPer/README.md

 ```
 - Image quantization mode 3 ("PILIQ") is either libimagequant or pngquant, whichever specified in config.ini or available in your system.
 - The output file extension is used to infer the desired output type (SUP or PES).
 - If `--allow-normal`  is used in a Scenarist BD project, one must not "Encode->Build" or "Encode->Rebuild" the PES assets.
 Scenarist BD does not implement normal case object redefinition and may destroy the stream.
-You do not need to do those operation to mux the assets in any case.
+However, building or rebuilding are not mendatory to mux the project.
 - `--max-kbps` does not shape the stream, it is just a limit to compare it to.
 Only `--compression` and `--qmode` may be used to reduce the filesize.

 Additionally, one flag is available to generate SUPs that are not subject to decoding constraints.
 This flag is unmaintained code and its operability not guaranteed.